Talking Memory Loss with Your Doctor

 When do memory issues become a problem?

 Everyone forgets things at times.
 How often have you misplaced your car keys or forgotten the name of someone you just met?
 While it can be normal to forget some things as you get older, it can become troubling if you can’t hold a conversation or even lose track of what year it is.
-If this starts to happen, it’s time to talk to your doctor about what to do next.
+If this starts to happen, it's time time to talk to your doctor about what to do next.

 If you need to talk to your doctor about your memory loss, we want you to feel prepared.
 Learn more about what to ask and what you should bring to your appointment.